dusk-network/docs-public/src/content/docs/itn/upgrade-node.md

 tail -F /var/log/rusk.log
 ```

 If you see new blocks being accepted, you're up and running again.
+Is your node stuck, or are you not sure if it is?
+Check out the [manual resync](../getting-started/node-setup/manual-resync.md) instructions.